Daejeon South Korea Travel Guide

 Winter: Waterproof, insulated boots.
 Summer: Sandals for comfort, closed-protective footwear for rain.

-Keep your important documents secure and simple to get to.
+Keep your important documents secure and easily accessible.
 Consider digital and physical copies.

 Plan for your electronic needs.
 South Korea uses 220V voltage and a 60Hz frequency.
-Plug types are C and F (two circular pins).
+Plug types are C and F (a plug with two round prongs).

 Keep your devices charged and data secure.
 Portable chargers are very much recommended for long days.

-A VPN (Virtual Private Network) NordVPN or ExpressVPN adds a layer of security to your online activities, particularly on public Wi-fi-Fi.
+A VPN (Virtual Private Network) NordVPN or ExpressVPN adds a layer of security to your online activities, especially on public Wi-Fi.

 Some streaming services or websites might have geo-restrictions.
 A VPN helps bypass these limitations.